 CSP launched the Million Veteran Program (MVP), establishing one of the world’s largest genomic databases.
 The health and genetic information is intended as a library for use in future research to prevent and treat illness among Veterans and other Americans.

-In 2003, CSP created its fifth CSPCC at the Boston VAMC, expanding the capacities of the Massachusetts Epidemiologic Research and Information Center (MAVERIC).
-CSP also became part of the new Clinical Science Research & Development Service, playing a key role in VA-sponsored clinical research efforts.
-In 2004, the West Haven CSPCC expanded to include the Clinical Epidemiology Research Center; in 2007, the Little Rock CSPCC created its Pharmacogenomics Analysis Laboratory.
+In 2003, CSP created its fifth CSP Coordinating Center at the Boston VA Medical Center, expanding the capacities of the Massachusetts Epidemiologic Research and Information Center (MAVERIC).
+CSP also became part of the new Clinical Science Research & Development Service (CSR&D), playing a key role in VA-sponsored clinical research efforts.

-In 1998, CSP established three Epidemiological Research and Information Centers (ERICs) to conduct observational population-based research in Boston, MA; Durham, NC; and Seattle, WA.
-In 1999, CSP designated the Health Economics Resource Center at the Palo Alto VA Health Care System as the health economics coordinating center for CSP studies, and established a DNA Bank in Palo Alto and a Biospecimen Repository at the Boston VAMC.
+In 1999, CSP designated the Health Economics Resource Center at the Palo Alto VA Health Care System as the health economics coordinating center for CSP studies, established a DNA Bank in Palo Alto, and a Biospecimen Repository at the Boston VA Medical Center.

 1972

-CSP was officially established as a division of VA Medical Research Service (MRS).
-Its role was to coordinate multicenter clinical trials that evaluated novel therapies or new uses of standard treatments.
+CSP was officially established as a division of VA Medical Research Service (MRS) to coordinate multicenter clinical trials that evaluated novel therapies or new uses of standard treatments.
 The first CSP Coordinating Centers (CSPCCs) were established at Perry Point, MD and West Haven, CT.
-CSP also created the CSP Clinical Research Pharmacy Coordinating Center (CSPCRPCC) in Washington, DC.

 1970